Leavittsburg to Mantua

 The railroad remained in use up until the formation of Conrail, which made the line redundant to other rails to the south.
 The segment from Leavittsburg to just west of Mantua was abandoned in the late 1970s or early 1980s.
 The rest of the railroad survived and went to Norfolk Southern after the Conrail breakup.
 From Cleveland to Solon, the line is still used (occasionally) by NS.
 Track is still in place between Solon and Mantua, but the rails are in poor condition and some crossings have been paved over, suggesting that NS has no plans to resume service on this portion.
 Most of the right-of-way between Mantua and Garretsville has been made into an unpaved bike-walk trail, and the Mantua station remains as a small business.

-Thanks to Elias C. Jones and Adam Dietrich for contributing information about this route.
+Thanks to Adam Dietrich, Elias C. Jones for contributing information.

 Concrete structure was an Erie trackside telephone booth.
 They were extremely well-built.